-Winston was the No. 1 rated dual-threat quarterback in the nation in the 2012 recruiting class, according to Rivals.com.
-He was also a top-10 national recruit and is viewed as having potential to win the Heisman Trophy at some point in his college career.
+Winston was the No. 1 rated duel-threat quarterback in the nation in the 2012 recruiting class, according to Rivals.com.
+He was also a top-10 national recruit and is viewed as having the potential to win the Heisman Trophy at some point in his college career.

 He is also quickly earning a reputation as one of the most engaging and entertaining interviews in college football.

 Follow Kyle on Twitter @KyleRingo